Did you know that Seth Godin writes a manifesto for every book he publishes?

 I found that out through Marcy Nelson-Garrison, creator of the Card Deck Master Class, the program I used to create my card deck, The Blog Post Inspiration Deck.

-(My desk is in the printing process; more news coming soon!)
+(My deck is in the printing process; more news coming soon!)

 One of the assignments in the Card Deck Master Class when I took it was to create a manifesto for our card decks.